gecko0307/dagon2/README.md

 - Window minimize/restore events.

 Major changes from Dagon 0.x/1.x:
 - Reimplemented `dagon.render` (WIP).
-Deferred renderer, post-processing renderer and presentation renderer are now combined into one.
-There will be just one built-in renderer
+Deferred renderer, post-processing renderer and presentation renderer are now combined into one
 - Shader workflow is now based on GLSL 4.60 and includes built-in GLSL to SPIR-V compiler.
-SPIR-V modules are cached to disk and reused
+SPIR-V modules are cached to disk for reuse
 - Texture loader is fully based on SDL3_Image and doesn't use `dlib.image.io`
 - Tonemapping is entirely based on AgX.
 Legacy tonemappers were removed
 - Semantic of `Scene` and `World` classes is changed. `Scene` is now just a container for Entities and other graphical data; for user input and game logics `World` should be used